OpenInternet/saferjourno/content/chapters/chapter-2.en.md

 </div>

 _Trainer note: this activity follows on from the introductory activity at the beginning of this chapter.
 Some of this activity asks journalists to talk about possible sensitive issues.
 Remind them that they do not have to talk about their own personal experiences instead they can speak about more general issues.
-Best practice for this activity can be found in the section, Training digital security for the first time?, located at the beginning of this chapter._
+Best practice for this activity can be found in the [Training digital security for the first time?](#training-digital-security-for-the-first-time) section, located at the beginning of this chapter._

 ❶ **Step one**